Humanities 106 - Cultural Eras II - Fall 2014

 CSUN regularly enrolled students register for online courses in the same manner as they register for any course.
 If you wish to add the course after the semester begins, you must email the course Professor for a permission number.

 At the completion of Humanities 106, you will be able to:

 1. Demonstrate knowledge of the diversity of world cultures.

 2. Draw on the insights of various Humanities and Humanities-related disciplines.

 3. Understand and apply cultural theory.

 4. Write effective analyses of multiple forms of cultural expression and creativity.

 Welcome to Humanities 106!
 This is an active participation course that explores the various forms of human expression and thinking from the 16th century to the present.
 We will trace the changes in styles from the baroque to the postmodern in art, music, philosophy, poetry, literature, science, morality, religion, and mythology.
-You will also learn to successfully navigate the Internet and to engage in asynchronous (bulletin board/blog) discussions in our online Moodle forums.
+You will also learn to engage in asynchronous (bulletin board/blog) discussions in our online Moodle forums.

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!